top of page

 • Help you submit grievances like grade appeals.

-Need help, but not sure where to start?
-Contact us!
-Our Education team is highly knowledgeable on LU policies and will help guide you in the right direction.
+Need help but don't know where to start?
+Don't hesitate to contact us!
+Our team is well-informed about LU policies and will guide you in the right direction.

 Academic Integrity